JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 #### _Royal Journal_ (1996-2001)

 The first significant site I had was known as the _Royal Journal_.
 That mish-mash of a site initially lived at long defunct ISP, [ExecPC](https://en.wikipedia.org/wiki/ExecPC_BBS).
-The URL was most likely: `http://www.execpc.com/~jackgold`, which some will recognize as a classic Apache shared system userspace URL.
+The URL was most likely: `http://www.execpc.com/~jackgold`, which some will recognize as a classic Apache shared system user-space URL.
 The site was created by me as a “solo” project that allowed me to do web things back in the day that had 100% nothing to do with my day job as the webmaster of _the Onion_’s germinal web site.

 It mainly consisted of what the kids nowadays would call “shit posts”: Scans and pictures of cool stuff and some projects of mine as well.
 It would eventually grow into it’s own domain name that resided at this URL: `http://www.royaljournal.com/`.
-I pulled it offline and blocked the Internet Archive’s Wayback Machine from archiving it becuase I was simply sick of it and sick of dealing with.
+I pulled it offline and blocked the Internet Archive’s Wayback Machine from archiving it because I was simply sick of it and sick of dealing with.
 The main draw of the site was a gallery of found random things I called the _Royal Journal’s Gallery of Found Art_.
 This was the pro-social media days of the internet and the idea of pocket computers with cameras on them didn’t exist yet; so the idea of scanning in cool/funny found items and posting them online was novel at best.

 So I was cutting edge in that respect.

 Why did I get sick of it?
-A few reasons but main it was the guilt of posting people’s discared notes and making light of their situations.
+A few reasons but main it was the guilt of posting people’s discarded notes and making light of their situations.
 Take for example, the first piece of “found art” I ever posted: A desperate flyer for a “Lost Ferret” that was shoved under my door on South Hancock Street on a bone freezing day in Madison, WI.

 Of course, the flyer _was_ funny.
-It was desperate, homemade and — most importantlty — the ferrey was most likely dead.
+It was desperate, homemade and — most importantly — the ferret was most likely dead.
 Wisconsin winter’s were brutal so one could imagine the poor ferret escaped his home and simply perished in the cold.
 This was inherently comedic to me and others.

 So the idea was to share supposedly “dumb” stuff online with others.
 Much like how, in the real world, I would have shared that “Lost Ferret” flyer with a handful of people in real life, I would share these items with others hip to my site via the _Royal Journal’s Gallery of Found Art_.